CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 ## Setting additional properties for better delivery control

-In the examples that we have so far given, we only demonstrated the elementary properties "envelope", "recipient" and "mime".
+In the examples given, we only have demonstrated the elementary properties "envelope", "recipient", and "mime".
 But to have better control of delivery, you can set all sort of additional properties too.
 These are properties that for example specify the number of send attempts, the max delivery time, the IP addresses to use, et cetera.
 These properties can either be set in the JSON